kalidindis/katana-tutorial-swift/Chapter3/README.md

 ### Wrap It Up: What We have Learnt

-In this chapter we have learnt how to create develope the logic of our Katana applications.
+In this chapter we have learnt how to develop the logic of our Katana applications.
 In particular:

 * How to create the application's state
 * How to connect the UI to the store and how Katana is able to handle store's changes